ivavay/travel-packing/README.md

 This project was a spin on a course project in Udemy.
 In my version, I built my own UI and tried writing some of the code my own.

-Concepts I learned and got more pratice on:
+Concepts I learned and got more practice on ✨:

 - installing next js (react framework) and using it for the first time
 - tailwind css
 - rendering static list items from an array
 - state management, lifting state up from child to parent
 - derived state: state that is computed from another existing state

+Takeaways: Completed within 3 days and ready to take on another challenge that also utilizes CRUD!

 ## Deploy on Vercel